rdillens/Smart_Contracts/readme.md

 ## Step 5: Copy Contract Address Into .env File

 ## Step 6: Copy Ganache URI to .env file

+### The RPC URL needs to be needs to be added to WEB3_PROVIDER_URI property of the .env file.
 ![](/images/ganache-open_rpc-server-highlighted.PNG)

-Sample .env file that includes our app to use the WEB3 Provider to connect to our local block chain using the Ganache RPC Server URL
+ ### The .env file WEB3_PROVIDER_URI containes the Ganache RPC URL to allow the  WEB3 Provider to connect to our local block chain provided by Ganache.

 ```bash
 PINATA_API_KEY=